jordanella/teaspoon/README.md

 ## Quick Start

-Here's a simple example of how to use BubbleInteract:
+Here's a simple example of how to use TeaSpoon:

 ```go
 package main